Natural Health Products

 Cayenne has been used for:

-- rheumatismrheumatismcondition affecting the muscles, tendons or joints with symptoms of pain or stiffness (pain or stiffness) and/or pain, swelling, or stiffness of muscles, joints, tendons, or ligaments (applied topicallytopicallyto be applied on the skin)
+• rheumatism (pain or stiffness) and/or pain, swelling, or stiffness of muscles, joints, tendons, or ligaments (applied topically)

 People have also used cayenne for: